surniaulula/wpsso-am/readme.txt

 == Upgrade Notice ==

-= 1.7.22-dev.3 =
+= 1.7.22-dev.4 =

-(2018/02/12) Options normally hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
+(2018/02/13) Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.

 = 1.7.21 =